marcosborges1/api-dataset-generator-service/README.md

 <img src="/images/adg_algorithm.png" height="300"/>

+## Implementation Details

+Constructed using Python, the ADG service is a lightweight, dynamic, and web-compatible solution.
+The choice of language complements the ADG algorithm's versatility and caters to the overarching requirements of the System of Systems context, as described within the Agape approach.

 ## Setup

 Before running the application, make sure to install the required dependencies.
 You can install them using `pip`: